 (Special thanks to nonpartisan groups Move to Amend, Free Speech for People, and Root Strikers for contributing competing ideas for the best outcome to this language).

-Section 1 [A corporation is not a person and can be regulated]
+Section 1 [A corporation is not a person, but is property, and can be regulated]

 The rights protected by the Constitution of the United States are the rights of natural persons only.